 However, I have a terrible habit of thinking of people as tasks to check off the list occasionally due to my productive nature.

-Through DISC, practice, and a sales methodology that helps me communicate more effectively, I’m fine during sales conversations or times when I need to be “on.”
+Through DISC, practice, and a sales method that helps me communicate more effectively, I’m fine during sales conversations or times when I need to be “on.”
 But I have to prepare.
 So when a client or VA suddenly needs help, that’s where my struggles pop up.

 I knew I needed an account manager that could be both task-oriented and people-oriented.